BIOP/qupath-extension-warpy/README.md

 # QuPath Warpy extension

-This repo adds some support for non linear deformation and registration in QuPath, by using the [ImgLib2](https://github.com/imglib/imglib2) library.
+This repo adds some support for nonlinear deformation and registration in QuPath, by using the [ImgLib2](https://github.com/imglib/imglib2) library.

 ## Documentation